Warning notification:Warning

 • your symptoms come back after trying other treatments

-Removing the entire thyroid gland is normally recommended.
+You will usually have all of your thyroid removed.
 This cures an overactive thyroid and means there's no chance of the symptoms coming back.

 Complications from an overactive thyroid